mariadb-corporation/mariadb-connector-j/README.md

 # MariaDB java connector

 MariaDB java connector is a JDBC 4.2 compatible driver, used to connect applications developed in Java to MariaDB and MySQL databases.
-MariaDB Connector/J is LGPL licensed.
+MariaDB Connector/J is distributed under the LGPL license version 2.1 or later (LGPL-2.1-or-later)

 Tracker link <a href="https://jira.mariadb.org/projects/CONJ/issues/">https://jira.mariadb.org/projects/CONJ/issues/</a>